devnacho/mountain_view/README.md

 ```

 ## Improving performance
-Rendering a large amount of partials in your view can lead to a performance bottleneck, usually caused by time taken to parse and convert the Erb into HTML.
+Rendering a large amount of partials in a request can lead to a performance bottleneck, usually this is caused by the parsing and rendering of template code such as ERB or HAML.

-Via a Mountain View component you can render your HTML without having to use a template parsing engine, which is super performant!
+Via a Mountain View component you can render your HTML without touching a template parsing engine, which is super performant!
 To do this, you'll need to override `render(context, &block)` method, as inherited from `MountainView::Presenter` class.

-For example, if you had a component called `blank_state` with the ERB of:
+For example, if you had a component called `blank_state` with the Erb of:

 ```html
 <!-- app/components/blank_state/_blank_state.html.erb -->